-Dr. Lindz is committed to providing thorough, gentle and effective chiropractic care for the adults, children and animals.
+Dr. Lindsay is committed to providing thorough, gentle and effective chiropractic care for the adults, children and animals.
 She has a customized approach that is unique in the chiropractic industry.
 Her goal is to reduce pain and improve proper biomechanics in order to optimize her patients’ functionality.
 She focuses her treatments heavily on the Fascial Distortion Model, as well as several different adjusting techniques to provide the highest individualized quality care to her clients.

-When she is not in the office, Dr. Hoffman can be found in the saddle riding and training her barrel racing horses.
+When she is not in the office, Dr. Lindsay can be found in the saddle riding and training her barrel racing horses.
 She also loves spending time outside, and enjoying nature with her dogs.
 She is an avid animal lover, and enjoys helping equine, canine, and feline patients as well.

 Undergraduate info & Association Memberships:

 - Fascial Distortion Model – Full Body Certified